 3. Vivaldi Park

 Vivaldi Park is another Gangwon-do resort which is actually very convenient to Seoul, thanks in particular to their free shuttle bus for international tourists.
-It only takes 90 minutes from Myeongdong and costs you nothing, making Vivaldi more convenient than Seoul hills like Jisan Forest and Yangji Pine – and it’s a bigger & better hill (Vivaldi is the biggest hill you can reach from Seoul for free)
+It takes 90 minutes from Myeongdong and costs you nothing, just make sure to make your shuttle bus reservation 2 days in advance as required.
+Vivaldi is the biggest hill you can reach from Seoul for free without a season pass.

 What do you think about this list?
 Agree?
 Think it’s nonsense?
 Leave a comment below and I’ll get back to you.

 If you’re looking for Pyeongchang 2018 accommodation options, see here